 Not every student heading toward the health professions chooses to focus on science.
 Social science research is important to understanding the socio-cultural determinants of health.
 Grants from the Emerson Foundation and the Arthur Levitt Public Affairs Center offer opportunities for collaborative research with Hamilton faculty on any topic of particular interest.

 Summer research opportunities are offered through many medical schools as well as foundations such as the National Science Foundation's Research Experience for Undergraduates (REU) program.
-To get you started in your search for summer experiences, check out the listing of Pre-Health Summer Internship Opportunities.
+To get you started in your search for summer experiences, visit Handshake and search for “health research” and/or “clinical research”.
+For comprehensive lists of summer opportunities, visit the following schools’ web sites:

-Students who have a very specific research interest can go to the web page of the university/medical school where they would like to work and send an email with attached resume to the researchers doing work in the desired field.
+Students with very specific research interests may find opportunities by going to the web page of the university/medical school where they would like to work and sending an email with an attached resume to the researchers doing work in the desired field.

 Clinically-oriented opportunities can be more challenging for college students to obtain since most positions involving patient interaction require specialized training and/or licensure.
 Short-term, summer opportunities are most likely to be volunteer experiences.
-There is a greater variety of options for those seeking post-graduate work, especially if willing to invest in some formal training and/or classroom work.
+However, there are both summer and post-grad opportunities listed in Handshake; under “Jobs”, do a keyword search for “clinical”.

 Most hospitals and healthcare organizations have volunteer programs that can be found on their website.
 Often hospitals have minimum volunteer requirements and all will require medical clearances, which will take several weeks to complete; it is important that you seek out these opportunities early (winter or early spring before the end of second semester) because you will need to submit paper work.
 There may also be a mandatory orientation, so make sure to check dates.